CleanML: A Study for Evaluating the Impact of Data Cleaning on ML Classification Tasks: Introduction

 \section{Introduction}

-The quality of machine learning (ML) applications is only as good as the quality of the data it trained on, and data cleaning has been the cornerstone of building high-quality ML models for decades.
-Not surprisingly, both ML and database (DB) communities have been working on problems associated with dirty data over the last decades:

-\begin{itemize}[noitemsep] \item {\bf ML community} has been focusing on understanding the impact of noises to ML models without actually doing data cleaning.
-On one hand, many ML algorithms are {\em robust to noises} --- there has been research showing that the noise introduced during the {\em training process}, via e.g., asynchronous execution and lossy data compression and quantization, can have negligible effect in the final accuracy, both empirically and theoretically~\cite{alistarh2017qsgd, de2017understanding, lian2017can, lin2018don, recht2011hogwild, zhang2017zipml, zhang2015staleness}.
-On the other hand, ML algorithms can also be sensitive to other types of noises, especially those non-white noises that are in the input data and labels~\cite{frenay2014classification}.
-As a result, the community has been focusing on designing ML algorithms that are {\em robust} to noises, such as noise-robust decision trees~\cite{quinlan1987simplifying}, the use of regularization for improving robustness~\cite{teng2000evaluating}, and model bagging to reduce the variability of model performances caused by dirty data.
+The quality of machine learning (ML) applications is only as good as the quality of the data it trained on, and data cleaning has been the cornerstone of building high-quality ML models.
+Not surprisingly, both ML and database (DB) communities have been working on problems associated with dirty data: \begin{itemize}[noitemsep] \item {\bf ML community} has been focusing on understanding the impact of noises on ML models without actually performing data cleaning.
+On the one hand, many ML models are robust to small amounts of random noises --- there has been research showing that the noise introduced during the training process (e.g., via asynchronous communication and lossy compression) can have negligible effect in accuracy, both empirically and theoretically~\cite{alistarh2017qsgd, de2017understanding, lian2017can, recht2011hogwild, zhang2017zipml, zhang2015staleness}.
+On the other hand, ML models can also be sensitive to other types of noises, especially those non-white noises that are in the input data~\cite{krishnan2016activeclean} and labels~\cite{frenay2014classification}.
+Instead of performing data cleaning, the ML community has mostly been focusing on designing ML algorithms that are {\em robust} to noises of certain distributions, such as noise-robust decision trees~\cite{quinlan1987simplifying}, the use of regularization for improving robustness~\cite{teng2000evaluating}, and model bagging to reduce the variability of model performances caused by dirty data~\cite{khoshgoftaar2011comparing}.